-- 1 The methods were applied smoothly in the three villages with a few challenges and limitations - 2 associated with the field work.
-These challenges did not vary significantly across the three - 3 villages; the researchers almost faced the same challenges regarding the availability of the - 4 interviewed households for the entire duration of the interviews as well as the conflicts of - 5 interests among the PRA participants.
-The lack of local data linking weather changes to - 6 migration flows in the three villages were to the extent possible compensated for by - 7 information gathered from the household survey and the PRA sessions. - 8 However, there was an agreement among meteorological experts, survey respondents and PRA - 9 participants about the fact that the total amount of annual rainfall has not decreased - significantly throughout the past three decades.
-Nevertheless, large amounts of rain fall in only - a limited number of days throughout the year, resulting in crop failure.
-Hence, it is the intensity - and distribution of the rain over time that affects the livelihoods.
-Based on the PRA outcomes, - rainfall variability (increase in drought incidences, seasonal shifts and prolonged dry spells) and - water shortage are the most important threats to livelihood, and hence, influence the - 15 migration decision. - 16 Elevation also plays a role in determining the migration patterns across the three villages; - 17 Vudee (highland) is the village with the least migration records.
-The reason for that could be - the highest precipitation level (successful subsistence agriculture) and the fewest landholdings - of its inhabitants (least means for migration) as compared to the rest of the villages.
-In addition, - Vudee has the highest average years of schooling and the most teachers (no need to send the - 21 children to schools outside the village).
-The immobility can also be attributed to Vudee's - 22 highest number of elderly.
-The extreme opposite is represented in the lowland village Ruvu - 23 Mferejini with the most landholdings and the lowest precipitation.
-Not only would its - inhabitants be relatively mobile due to these two factors (more resources and means to out- - 25 migrate and stronger reasons to seek water resources elsewhere, respectively) but also to its - 26 closeness to urban areas.
+The methods were applied smoothly in the three villages with a few challenges and limitations associated with the field work.
+These challenges did not vary significantly across the three villages; the researchers almost faced the same challenges regarding the availability of the interviewed households for the entire duration of the interviews as well as the conflicts of interests among the PRA participants.
+The lack of local data linking weather changes to migration flows in the three villages were - to the extent possible - compensated for by information gathered from the household survey and the PRA sessions.

+However, there was an agreement among meteorological experts, survey respondents and PRA participants about the fact that the total amount of annual rainfall has not decreased significantly throughout the past three decades.
+Nevertheless, large amounts of rain fall in only a limited number of days throughout the year, resulting in crop failure.
+Hence, it is the intensity and distribution of the rain over time that affects the livelihoods.
+Based on the PRA outcomes, rainfall variability (increase in drought incidences, seasonal shifts and prolonged dry spells) and water shortage are the most important threats to livelihood, and hence, influence the migration decision.

+Elevation also plays a role in determining the migration patterns across the three villages; Vudee (highland) is the village with the least migration records.
+The reason for that could be the highest precipitation level (successful subsistence agriculture) and the fewest landholdings of its inhabitants (least means for migration) as compared to the rest of the villages.
+In addition, Vudee has the highest average years of schooling and the most teachers (no need to send the children to schools outside the village).
+The immobility can also be attributed to Vudee's highest number of elderly.
+The extreme opposite is represented in the lowland village Ruvu Mferejini with the most landholdings and the lowest precipitation.
+Not only would its inhabitants be relatively mobile due to these two factors (more resources and means to outmigrate and stronger reasons to seek water resources elsewhere, respectively) but also to its closeness to urban areas.
 This creates pull factors for inhabitants seeking new jobs.
-Moreover, - 27 this is the village with the highest ratio of pastoral communities (highest percentage of people - dependant on livestock activities out of the three villages) that are always more sensitive to - 29 water availability.
-It is worth mentioning that the high number of landholdings of this village to seek education elsewhere.
+Moreover, this is the village with the highest ratio of pastoral communities (highest percentage of people dependant on livestock activities out of the three villages) that are always more sensitive to water availability.
+It is worth mentioning that the high number of landholdings of this village could be an outcome of the remittances that in turn support young people in the communities to seek education elsewhere.
 Moving to Bangalala, the midland village, it lies in between the two other villages regarding all the factors mentioned above.